top of page

 Alexandre Arsène Girault

-Alexandre Arsène Girault (9 January 1884 – 2 May 1941) was an American entomologist specializing in the study of chalcid wasps.
+Alexandre Arsène Girault (9 January 1884 – 2 May 1941) was an American entomologist specialising in the study of chalcid wasps.

-Shortly before the outbreak of World War I, the Government of Queensland requested the services of an entomologist from the US Department of Agriculture (USDA), hoping to discover the reason for the failure of the sugarcane crops in Queensland.
+Shortly before the outbreak of World War I, the Government of Queensland requested the services of an entomologist from the U.S. Department of Agriculture (USDA) to determine the cause of the failure of sugarcane crops in Queensland.
 Highly recommended by his superiors, Girault moved to Australia in 1911.
 He worked for the Bureau of Sugar Experiment Stations (BSES) in Nelson (now Gordonvale, Queensland) at an annual salary of £400.
-His main area of study while in BSES was the cane beetle (Dermolepida albohirtum), a pest of sugarcanes; but he also studied parasitoid wasps (his area of expertise and personal interest), as well as some true bugs and thrips.
+His main area of study during his BSES was the cane beetle (Dermolepida albohirtum), a pest of sugarcane.
+Still, he also studied parasitoid wasps (his area of expertise and personal interest), as well as some true bugs and thrips.
 Here, he met and married Elizabeth Jeannette Pilcher in 1911.
 Their first child, Ernest Alexandre Girault, was born on November 3, 1913.

-In 1914, Girault moved back to the United States to resume working for the USDA.
-He worked in Washington, D.C., on Chalcidoidea systematics.
-During this time, his wife gave birth to their second son and first daughter, Lawrence Joseph Girault on August 27, 1915, and Helen Joan Girault on August 10, 1917.
+In 1914, Girault returned to the United States to resume work for the USDA.
+He worked in Washington, D.C., on the systematics of Chalcidoidea.
+During this time, his wife gave birth to their second son, Lawrence Joseph Girault, on August 27, 1915, and their first daughter, Helen Joan Girault, on August 10, 1917.
 He strongly disliked the city, describing it as a "bedlam" and "a place unfit for scholarship.

 Yet during this time, he also finished his major work, a 900-page monograph on chalcid wasps.
 Girault returned to Australia in 1917 to work as an assistant entomologist in the Queensland Department of Agriculture and Stock.
-He and his family lived in Indooroopilly, Brisbane, where his second daughter and third son were born (Daisy Lydia Girault on July 19, 1925, and Frank Stephen Girault on May 23, 1928).
+He and his family lived in Indooroopilly, Brisbane, where his second daughter, Daisy Lydia Girault, and third son, Frank Stephen Girault, were born (on July 19, 1925, and May 23, 1928, respectively).

 He never returned to the United States, though he retained his American citizenship.
-Girault's work was irregular in Australia, including periods of unemployment.
-This was exacerbated by bad economic conditions in Australia as a result of World War I.
+Girault's employment in Australia was irregular, including periods of unemployment.
+This was exacerbated by adverse economic conditions in Australia resulting from World War I.

 His work at the Department of Agriculture and Stock ceased in 1919 but resumed again from 1923 to 1930.

 At times, Girault was forced to work in jobs unrelated to his field of expertise out of necessity (including working as a shopkeeper and as a rock-breaker in a stone quarry).
 He also increasingly became disillusioned with economic entomology (which also prompted his departure from the United States).
-He began to include acerbic criticisms, poems, and essays in his papers, resulting in publishers turning his work away and frequent clashes with superiors and colleagues.
+He began to include acerbic criticism, poems, and essays in his papers, which led publishers to reject his work and resulted in frequent clashes with superiors and colleagues.
 His love for pure taxonomy, however, led him to publish numerous papers privately.

 Most of these were short notes and often printed poorly.
 His wife contracted tuberculosis while in Australia, leaving her bedridden for years until her death on September 9, 1931.
 Devastated, Girault's behaviour increasingly became erratic and paranoid.

 One afternoon, around 1936, Girault started shouting at their neighbours for hours for no apparent reason.
-This continued on into the night until someone finally called the police who took him away.
+This continued into the night until someone finally called the police, who took him away.
 Two days later, his sons, Ernest and Frank, drove him to Goodna Mental Hospital.

-He was admitted several more times into the asylum.
-He was on leave from the Goodna asylum in the care of his son until 9 May 1940 when he was admitted to Dunwich Benevolent Asylum on North Stradbroke Island on 16 July 1940 where he died on 2 May 1941 at the age of 57.
+He was admitted to the asylum several more times.
+He was on leave from the Goodna asylum in the care of his son until 9 May 1940, when he was admitted to Dunwich Benevolent Asylum on North Stradbroke Island on 16 July 1940, where he died on 2 May 1941 at the age of 57.

 His cause of death was officially listed as paraphrenia and exhaustion.